Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Data

 Due to the coarse resolution of the available angle data (5~km pixel size), the angle values are extracted as vectors corresponding to the center of each patch.

-The reference data are derived from LiDAR HD 3D point clouds and transformed to height rasters in a fully-automatic way: point cloud values are projected onto a regular pixel grid of chosen spatial resolution, from which the $95^{th}$ percentile of elevation values is computed for every pixel.
-The LiDAR HD product is provided with point-wise classification into multiple land cover categories.
-Tree height values are only derived for pixels corresponding to vegetation higher than 1.5m, while the remaining pixels are set to zero.
-However, some tall vegetation crops, such as corn, may be classified as forest vegetation, introducing potential bias into model training, as crop vegetation does not follow the same structural or phenological characteristics as trees To solve this issue, we apply a crop mask derived from Land Parcel Identification System (Le Registre Parcellaire Graphique (RPG)\footnote{https://artificialisation.developpement-durable.gouv.fr/bases-donnees/registre-parcellaire-graphique), the French national graphic crop register}.
-All vegetation within crop parcels with height below 5m is considered non-permanent, and its height values are excluded from the annotations.
+The reference data are derived from the Institut Geographique National (IGN)'s LiDAR~HD open dataset, with patches acquired between 2021 and 2024.
+This consists of a national airborne LiDAR campaign that aims to cover the entire French territory with a minimum density of 10 pts/m².
+Patches have already been acquired over 2021-2025 years, and the campaign is ongoing.
+The 3D point clouds are transformed into height rasters in a fully-automatic way: point cloud values are spatially projected onto a regular pixel grid with a chosen spatial resolution (10~m, 5~m or 2.5~m), from which the $95^{th}$ percentile of elevation values is computed for the ensemble of points falling within each pixel.
+The LiDAR~HD product is provided with point-wise classification into multiple land cover categories.
+Tree height values are only derived for pixels corresponding to vegetation higher than 1.5~m, while the remaining pixels are set to zero.
+However, tall crop vegetation, such as corn, may be incorrectly classified as forest vegetation.
+This introduces potential bias into model training, as crop vegetation does not exhibit the same structural or phenological characteristics as trees.
+To solve this issue, we apply a crop mask derived from Land Parcel Identification System (\textit{Le Registre Parcellaire Graphique} (RPG)), the French national graphic crop register.
+All vegetation within crop parcels with height below 5~m is considered non-permanent, and its height values are excluded from the annotations.

+To ensure a spatially robust and statistically representative dataset, we implemented a stratified sampling strategy on the LiDAR~HD tiles, taking into account forest coverage and canopy height variance in the SER regions.
+First, a subset of 15\% of LiDAR~HD tiles was assigned to the test dataset, providing an independent evaluation dataset.
+To reduce spatial autocorrelation and prevent information leakage, all LiDAR tiles adjacent to the test tiles, including diagonal neighbors, were designated as buffer zones and excluded from the training and validation sets.
+The remaining tiles were randomly split into training (90\%) and validation (10\%) subsets.
+Within this stratified dataset, samples were randomly selected to obtain $179945$ patches for training, $19133$ for validation, and $35639$ for testing.
+This approach ensures the spatial independence of the test dataset while preserving regional representativeness in model development.